Random checkpoint: Military use

 The unit establishing a military checkpoint must carry or obtain the materials necessary to construct it.
 It might use a large vehicle, or multiple vehicles, such as armored personnel carriers to block the road.
 In addition to blocking the road with vehicles, the road may also be partially blocked with concertina wire or heavy objects, such as sandbags or concrete blocks.
 The vehicles might be positioned to partially or entirely block the road or route.
 The search area might be the space between multiple vehicles.
 Sentries might be positioned at each end of the checkpoint and are covered by mounted or dismounted machine gun positions.
 A reaction force may be designated and concealed nearby.

 Vehicular and pedestrian traffic that approach with the intent of passing flying checkpoints can be asked to produce identification and submit to a search of their persons or vehicle.
 The trunks of cars are typically searched.
 In some countries, soldiers inspect the bottom of the car with a mirror to look for bombs.
 In some cases, people without proper identification or who arouse suspicion may be refused passage, detained, or arrested.
 Contraband may be confiscated.
 A random checkpoint must be functional within 15 minutes of the unit's arrival on-site, and establish security teams 50–100 meters on both sides of the area to be controlled.
 Advanced observation posts may also be positioned further out if desired.
 When large geographical areas need to be monitored, some types of checkpoint may be quickly airlifted by helicopter from one location to another.

 Flying roadblocks and checkpoints are usually established for no more than a few hours, in order to decrease the possibility of insurgent attacks on them, as well as to maintain their effectiveness as a surprising, unexpected obstacle.

 Random checkpoints are a common tactic used by many military forces, and have been recently used by UN forces in Kosovo, the Israeli army in the West Bank and US forces in Iraqi Kurdistan, and Iraq in search of insurgents, fugitives, and other law breakers.
 In some war zones, soldiers working at these checkpoints can be severely injured or killed if one of the vehicles they are searching contains a suicide bomber who detonates his or her bomb or if one of the occupants fires upon soldiers.

+Random security checkpoints

+India

+In India, checkpoints or more popularly known as checkposts are used to check and control the movement of people, vehicles, contraband and goods.
+These checkposts are put up by military, police, forest or transport departments, mines and sometimes by an agriculture department.
+The checkposts are usually set up beside roads and highways and sometimes in remote areas or forest.
+The checkpost may be permanent or temporary depending on circumstances and other reasons.
+The structure of these checkposts may be composed of tents or thatched roofs or RCC slabs.
+Many times, temporary checkposts are put during elections, fairs and festivals.